Verifier-free Test-Time Sampling for Vision-Language-Action Models: Experiments

 \subsection{Ablation Studies and Analyses}

-We investigate the effectiveness of the proposed components on RoboCasa and conduct the inference latency analysis on LIBERO-Object.
-For RoboCasa, we use models trained with 100 demonstrations, while the LIBERO-Object evaluation is performed using $\pi_{0}$-FAST fine-tuned on LIBERO.
+We investigate the effectiveness of the proposed components on RoboCasa {and conduct the inference latency analysis on LIBERO-Object.
+For component-wise analysis, we use models trained on RoboCasa with 100 demonstrations, whereas for the latency analysis, we use models trained on LIBERO.}

 \textbf{Inference strategy.} Table~\ref{tab:ablations} (a) shows that low-temperature sampling (\eg $\tau=0.5$) already improves over greedy decoding on the jointly trained model.
 Even simple Best-of-N strategies, such as selecting actions by likelihood or KL divergence against a uniform reference distribution \citep{kang2025scalable}, yield further gains.
 Building on this, \Methodname achieves the strongest improvements, confirming that condition-masking distributional confidence provides a more effective uncertainty signal.